-Since the Circuit Breaker came into effect on 7 April 2020, construction works on HDB flats, and other HDB upgrading projects were halted.
-For those awaiting their HDB flats, this will likely result in a delay the HDB key collection dates.
+Since the Circuit Breaker came into effect on 7 April 2020, construction works on HDB flats, and other HDB upgrading projects have been disrupted multiple times due to the waves of COVID-19 cases and tighter border restrictions.
+For those awaiting their HDB flats, this will likely result in a delay in the HDB key collection dates.
+For some, this may even entail thoughts about cancelling your BTO flat booking.

 Here are some things to note if we are wondering when our HDB key collection date will be, and whether we have an opportunity to delay it if we have been impacted by COVID-19.